tobocop/howhardwoulditbe/README.md

 * rake db:seed

-* open a Rails console and `User.first`.
-If you see a user, you did it.
+* open a Rails console and `Plink::UserRecord.first`.
+If you see a user, your dev DB is setup.

+* rake db:test:prepare
+* RAILS_ENV=test rake db:udfs:create
+* RAILS_ENV=test rake db:views:create

+* ./build.sh

 Generating a New Engine